-The single-index model while $d=1$ has been extensively studied in literature.
+The single-index model with $d=1$ has been extensively studied in literature.
 In this case, $g: \RR\rightarrow \RR$ is called the link function.
 The minimax mean squared regression error while the link function belongs to the $s$-H\"{o}lder class was proved to be $O(n^{-2s/(2s+1)})$ \cite{gaiffas2007optimal,lepski2014adaptive,chesneau2007regression}.
-These results demonstrate that the optimal algorithm can automatically adapt to the active subspace of dimension $1$.
-For estimation, a lot of methods based on non-convex optimization have been proposed \cite{lepski2014adaptive,gyorfi2006distribution,ichimura1993semiparametric,xia2002adaptive} while achieving the global minimum is not guaranteed.
-It was proved in \cite[Chapter 22]{gyorfi2006distribution} that minimizing the empirical risk over the active subspace of dimension $1$ and piecewise polynomial approximations to $g$ simultaneously gives rise to the MSE of $O((n/\log n)^{-2s/(2s+1)})$.
-The main challenge of this approach is to obtain the global minimum due to non-convexity in the optimization.
+These results demonstrate that the optimal algorithm can automatically adapt to the central subspace of dimension $1$.
+For estimation, a lot of methods based on non-convex optimization have been proposed \cite{lepski2014adaptive,gyorfi2006distribution,ichimura1993semiparametric,xia2002adaptive} while achieving the global minimum is not guaranteed. {It was proved in \cite[Chapter 22]{gyorfi2006distribution} that minimizing the empirical risk over the central subspace of dimension $1$ and approximating $g$ with piecewise polynomials simultaneously give rise to the MSE of $O((n/\log n)^{-2s/(2s+1)})$.} The main challenge of this approach is to obtain the global minimum due to non-convexity in the optimization.
 In the context of regression with point queries, an adaptive query algorithm was proposed for the single-index model in \cite{Cohen2012} with performance guarantees.
 This algorithm was generalized to the multi-index model in \cite{Fornasier2012}.
-In the standard regression setting, adaptive queries are not allowed, and samples are given before learning starts.
+In the standard regression setting, adaptive queries are not allowed, and the samples are usually given before learning starts.